Dear reader of ADxS.org, please excuse the disruption.

 Viloxazine extended-release (viloxazine ER; SPN-812) has been shown to be an effective and well-tolerated alternative for some children with ADHD in several Phase 2 and Phase 3 studies at 200 to 400 mg/day.
 The mechanism of action of viloxazine is unique in that it modulates both serotonin and norepinephrine activity.115

-The effect size of viloxazine was determined to be between 0.46 and 0.63 in various studies12 and is therefore considerably weaker than the effect size of stimulants (1.1 to 1.5).13
+The Effect size of viloxazine was determined to be between 0.46 and 0.63 in various studies12 and is thus considerably weaker than the Effect size of stimulants (1.1 to 1.5).13

 Various phase II and phase III studies found a good effect of viloxazine on ADHD in